 The detachable AUX cable that comes out of the box is braided and tangle-free.
 The cable has a good build quality and is quite durable.
-It has a twist-lock mechanism, and it gets locked to the headphones, which makes sure that the cable does not get disconnected accidentally, which is thoughtful of the Cooler Master as I know how frustrating it is when you are in the middle of an intense gaming session.
+It has a twist-lock mechanism, and it gets locked to the headphones, ensuring that the cable does not get disconnected accidentally.
+It is thoughtful of the Cooler Master, as I know how frustrating it is when you are in the middle of an intense gaming session.
 Then you accidentally pull the cable, and it gets disconnected.

 Overall, the headphones’ build quality is pretty average and gives a cheap plastic feel.
 However, the detachable AUX cable and the boom microphone feel pretty durable and would not break that easily.